 Pass it On

-Ask friends and family if they have any use for your used sofa.
+Ask friends and family if they have any use for your sofa.
 Chances are someone might, especially if they are heading to college soon.

 Advertise to College Students